New York

 Situated adjacent to Midtown Manhattan, Hell’s Kitchen offers residents and visitors the opportunity to enjoy the lively energy of the city while still providing a slightly quieter and more residential atmosphere.
 The neighborhood’s proximity to major transportation hubs, such as Penn Station and Port Authority Bus Terminal, make it a convenient choice for commuting and exploring other areas of the city.
 Additionally, its location near the Theater District and Times Square adds to the vibrant culture and entertainment options available in Hell’s Kitchen.

-See also What Is Upstate New York
+See also A Couch In New York

 The Evolution of Hell’s Kitchen Over Time